 Sure, many of us hop on the bandwagon for the latest binge-able show.
 But what makes a show seem appealing?

 The promotional poster design might have more to do with it than you realize.
-Specifically…the font.
+Specifically…the font designs.

 Whether or not we realize it, design plays a big role in how we perceive the value of a product.
 From books, to snacks, to beauty products, the power is often in the packaging.

-So when it comes time to design an ad, or a product label, or a logo, put some thought into the fonts you use.
+So when it comes time to design an ad, or a product label, or a logo, put some thought into the font designs you use.
 There’s a good chance they can influence how people perceive your marketing content and your product.

 How font psychology can influence how we perceive products